Deep Dive

 Origin Computation and Trust Boundaries

-How the browser computes an Origin from the scheme://host:port tuple, evaluates edge cases like HTTP vs. HTTPS, implicit vs. explicit ports, and subdomain isolation, then compares origin tuples on every cross-context access attempt.
+How the browser computes an origin from the scheme://host:port tuple and uses it to define isolated execution contexts.
+Covers edge cases including HTTP vs. HTTPS, implicit vs. explicit ports, and subdomain isolation.
+You'll see how the browser compares origin tuples on every cross-context access attempt.

 Same-Origin Policy (SOP) Enforcement Mechanics

-The asymmetric rules of SOP: why cross-origin writes (form POSTs, redirects) and cross-origin embedding (images, scripts) are permitted while cross-origin reads (DOM access, fetch response inspection) are strictly blocked.
-How localStorage and IndexedDB are isolated per origin.
+The asymmetric rules that make SOP far more nuanced than a blanket cross-origin block.
+Why the browser permits cross-origin writes (form POSTs, redirects) and cross-origin embedding (images, scripts) while strictly blocking cross-origin reads (DOM access, fetch response inspection).
+Covers per-origin isolation of localStorage and IndexedDB.

 CORS Preflight and Simple Request Flows